 Step 6: Begin the Mortgage Pre-Approval Process (It’s Hard, Prepare Yourself)

 This is hard.
-Especially when you’re selling stocks to buy a house.
+Especially when you’re selling stock to buy a house.

 I wish I could tell you something different here, but it’s brutal.
 So go ahead and brace yourself.